Are There Tigers In The Amazon

 The prey base in the Amazon is different from that in Asia.
 Tigers typically prey on large ungulates such as deer, wild pigs, and buffalo.
 While the Amazon has its own ungulates, such as tapirs and peccaries, they may not be as abundant or as easily hunted as the prey species in Asia.
 Additionally, the dense vegetation of the Amazon can make hunting challenging, even for a skilled predator like the tiger.

-Furthermore, the Amazon rainforest is characterized by high levels of biodiversity, with a complex web of interactions between species.
+On top of that, the Amazon rainforest is characterized by high levels of biodiversity, with a complex web of interactions between species.
 Introducing a new apex predator like the tiger could have cascading effects on the ecosystem, potentially leading to the decline of native species and the disruption of ecological processes.

 Conservation Concerns